-Weather Blog | FOX 4 Kansas City WDAF-TV | News, Weather, Sports
+weather blog | FOX 4 Kansas City WDAF-TV | News, Weather, Sports

 Search

-Joe’s Weather World: Warmest air of the season ahead and cold air troubles next week (MON-4/6)
+Joe’s Weather World: Coldest air of the season and perhaps all of this winter is here (THU-2/13)

+Joe's Weather World: Another snow threat and 2 day cold weather (MON-2/10)

 Tracking Coronavirus